-To provision and configure a group of users (mailboxes) using the -userfile option ommigu -userfile <path>/grp1.txt where path is the location of the file and the name of the file is grp1.txt.
+To provision and configure a group of users (mailboxes) using the -userfile option where path is the location of the file and the name of the file is grp1.txt.

 - 1 Using the Microsoft Exchange Administration application, extract the current users to a comma-separated file. - 2 Edit the file to remove the user accounts that you do not want to migrate. - 3 Save the file in .txt format, using the .txt extension. - 4 Provision the mailboxes in this list by entering this command: